zikula-modules/DizkusModule/README.md

   1. uninstall and delete the module.
   2. delete your local repo and all the files.
-  3. re-clone the repo into `/modules/zikula-dizkus/`
+  3. clone the repo into `/modules/Dizkus/`

 Your directory structure should look like so:

 ```
   /modules
-    /zikula-dizkus
+    /Dizkus
       /Zikula
         /Module
           /DizkusModule